pikaroot/pikaroot.github.io/_blogs/2023-02-06-Sagemath_Installation_without_git_clone_repo.md

 ## ❌ Failed to build Sage

 >NOTE: This section only solves the errors I had encountered.
+If you had encountered other errors, you can search [Sage Support](https://groups.google.com/g/sage-support) or [Sage Devel](https://groups.google.com/g/Sage-Devel) for more information.

 ### Error 1